denikryt/Topic-bot/README.md

 * `/init` — set up the board
 * `/addtopic` — add a new topic
 * `/removetopic` — remove a topic
+* `/edittopictext` — edit the text of an existing topic
 * `/editwelcomemessage` — edit the welcome message
 * `/topicshelp` — show help
 * `/removeboards` — full reset